uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         Synonyms: quantitative feature, numerical feature.

+        Examples: a person's height, the price on the house.

     Dataset
         A collection of :term:`observations<Observation>`.

     Feature
         A particular property or quality of a real object or an event.
         Has a defined type and domain.
+In machine learning tasks, feature is considered as input variable independent from others.

-        Synonyms: attribute, variable
+        Synonyms: attribute, variable, input variable.

-    Feature value
-        A single point in the domain of the :term:`feature`.

     Feature vector
         A vector that encodes information about single real object or an event.
-        Contains at least one :term:`feature value`.
+        Contains at least one :term:`feature`.

     Inference
         A process of applying a :term:`trained<Training>` :term:`model` to the :term:`inference set` with a goal to